Didas-git/lilybird/packages/docs/src/content/docs/docs/jsx/components.md

 ---
 title: Message Components
-description: How to use lilybird's message components.
+description: How to use Lilybird's message components.
 ---

 The building block of all message components is the `ActionRow` component.
 It wraps all the other components and exists exactly just for that reason.

-All of the components have all the properties that discord allows and they are really simple to use.
+All of the components have all the properties that Discord allows, and they are really simple to use.

 Discord reference: [Message Components](https://discord.com/developers/docs/interactions/message-components)

 ## Buttons

-Buttons are the simplest and most used component type, lilybird makes their usage even more trivial.
+Buttons are the simplest and most used component type, and Lilybird makes their usage even more trivial.

 ```tsx
 import { ActionRow, Button } from "@lilybird/jsx";